 Cable television can be a costly habit: average consumers may pay over $200 a month when you include hidden fees.
 Paying that much to watch commercials and surf through hundreds of uninspiring channels doesn't sound like that great of a deal, right?
 But luckily, better options are out there.
-Cutting the cord doesn't have to be boring, thanks to these free or inexpensive alternatives to cable TV.
+Cutting the cord doesn't have to be boring, thanks to these free or inexpensive cable alternatives.

 Libraries are one of the most under-utilized resources we have available today.
 They're one of the few remaining community fixtures that welcome you without the expectation of spending money (unless you lose track of when your books are due—note to self!).
 In addition to books, you can usually find events, groups, classes, tax help, job assistance, and the relevant part to this article: a wide selection of shows and movies on DVD.